dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ### X99 Kernel Panic on IOPCIFamily

-This is due to a unused uncore PCI Bridges being enabled in ACPI, and so IOPCIFamily will kernel panic when probing unknown devices.
+This is due to an unused uncore PCI Bridges being enabled in ACPI, and so IOPCIFamily will kernel panic when probing unknown devices.
 To resolve, you'll need to add [SSDT-UNC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-UNC.dsl) to your system

 ### DeviceProperties injection failing